It was 2010. The country was reeling after a financial crisis but hopeful that things were on the upswing.

 Of course, like everything, the number doesn’t tell the whole story.
 A small percentage of people found happiness at income levels around $100,000, while another percentage reported increased happiness even as their income grew beyond $500,000.

-Money Isn’t the Only Key To Happiness
+Money Isn’t the Only Ingredient for Happiness

 The researchers pointed out that although income does correlate to happiness, the relationship is weak.